 Becoming a mother is a proud moment for any lady after crossing a certain age group.

 A baby is always on the top of priority by the end of the 40s or even 50s and 60s even after several failures (the unsuccessful attempts) of IVF and relationship that is no longer able to make their desire fulfilled.

 With aging, the quality of egg starts diminishing and reaches to an end after crossing 40s or sometimes earlier or later.

 A woman may lose a good number of eggs by attrition – mainly till the millions she had – are gone and at it is the time of menopause has begun.

 According to them, women over the age of 30 are more likely to suffer from high blood pressure – mainly for the duration of pregnancy.

 In addition, women more than over the 40’s may need their baby to be delivered by cesarean section.

 In addition to this, women in the age of 45-55 years of age (if carry a pregnancy or giving birth to a child) are also more prone to die in the six weeks – by following the birth of the baby in comparison to their counterparts.

 Not to mention prematurity that may increase the risk of problems like lung development, obesity, and diabetes as an adult.

 However, with innovations in medical technology – mainly IVF, it is possible to take a donor egg and embryo from the younger and fertile woman to become pregnant.
-However, it is not a good way as it comes with greater risks.
-Pregnancy time may result in extra stress, and strain on the heart and blood vessels too.
-In this way, older women are more likely to suffer a stroke.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).